ingubingu/kosi_host/README.md

 this is just the IDE or "code editor", it has built in functionality with github so thats why we use it.

-Step 3: Use git in VSCODE to PULL the project files Here is a helpful video for that. https://youtu.be/i_23KUAEtUM?si=rNBGl1KsLbrDNN3L
+Step 3: Use git in VSCODE to PULL the project files in the XAMPP htdocs folder Here is a helpful video for that. https://youtu.be/i_23KUAEtUM?si=rNBGl1KsLbrDNN3L

 Step 4: create new branch and get to work.